Cybros/Lecture-Series-Python/Python-Syntax.md

-   print x/y                  # it will give quotient when x is divided by y print x%y                  # it is modulo function and gives remainder when x is divied by y print x ** y               # it means x^y. it is way to represnt power operator
+   print x/y                  # it will give quotient when x is divided by y print x%y                  # it is modulo function and gives remainder when x is divied by y print x ** y               # it means x^y. it is way to represnt power operator print x//y                 # Result of integer division truncated down both for positive and negative.

  3. single line comments can be given by putting # before a line